maritadante/SinglePaged/README.md

 ## TODOs

 * transform as much as possible into markdown (starting with sections likely to be edited often)
-* host and present high resolution images for art and photos
 * improve rendering on mobile (use fluid for book divs, responsive breaks for sliders -- see examples below)
-* add mini, single page landing sites for each book
-* for "Matematica Ragionata", add questions and answers with [accordions](https://raw.githubusercontent.com/cesium/codeweek15/gh-pages/_posts/2000-01-02-activities.md)
+* for "Matematica Ragionata", add questions and answers with [accordions](https://raw.githubusercontent.com/cesium/codeweek15/gh-pages/_posts/2000-01-02-activities.md) See also: [Matematica Ragionata wordpress](https://matematicaragionata.wordpress.com/curriculum)

 ## Documentation